UN-OCHA/rwint9-site/html/modules/custom/reliefweb_content_analyzer/README.md

 The final moderation status is adjusted based on confidence: a high-confidence match may keep the original status, while a low-confidence match will downgrade to pending.
 Configurable **outcome policies** can further ceiling the outcome tier (or skip applying the match) based on field provenance (e.g. tags copied only from the most recent candidate) and global rules (e.g. empty body when the series usually has body text).
 The applied status is never more permissive than what the submission would have received without a match.

 Report near-duplicate detection runs **before** series matching.
-If the report is set to `duplicate`, series automation does not run.
+If a near-duplicate is found, series automation does not run (skip is driven by the duplicate apply context, because rev 1 is still `draft`).

 ### For editors